 When you walk into the house check that everything is in working order.
 Walk into the property and check the lights and plug sockets and plumbing.
 Hopefully, everything is in working order.
 If it isn’t, and the property is rented, contact the agent straight away to make sure they arrange for it to be fixed.
 If you have bought the property then it is “sold as seen” and you cannot necessarily make a claim for anything that doesn’t work, but if you can show that the owners damaged something whilst moving out (such as their removal company breaking a window) then you may be able to make a claim against them.

 In addition, you should find where your fuse box is located.
 For example, if your electricity blows, you do not want to go around the house with a torch searching for it.
 It is also a good idea to label the switches on the fuse box once you find it so that you know exactly where everything is.

-Along with checking the electricity, you should also locate your water stopcock as soon as you move in, or perhaps ask the outgoing owners to tell you where it is before you complete.
+Along with checking the electricity when moving to a new house, you should also locate your water stopcock as soon as you move in, or perhaps ask the outgoing owners to tell you where it is before you complete.
 This is important because if there is an emergency situation you will know where you can turn off the water coming into your house easily.